Visiting Bulburin safely

 - If you cannot book online, see camping bookings for other options.

 A special permit is not required for recreational activities in Eurimbula National Park unless they are organised events or large scale competitive events.
 If an activity or visit to a protected area includes commercial photography or filming—that is, to sell photographs or film footage taken on a protected area or use photographs or footage in a product which will later be sold, such as a book or postcard—a permit must be obtained and a fee paid.

 Domestic animals are not permitted in Bulburin National Park.

 Climate and weather

 The climate at Bulburin is generally the same as the surrounding area (Miriam Vale), though it can be up to 3–5ºC cooler than surrounding lowlands depending on the time of year.
 Rainfall is higher than surrounding areas with most rain falling during summer.
-After heavy rainfall, contact us to check park conditions.
+After heavy rainfall, view park alerts to check conditions.

 Weather forecasts are available from the Bureau of Meteorology.

 The closest fuel and supplies are available at Miriam Vale, Ubobo, Monto or Gin Gin.

 For more information see the tourism information links.

 - Parts of Bulburin National Park closed 7 March to 31 October 2023